Pakistan avoids FATF 'black list,' gets stern warning | DW | 18.10.2019

 A global money-laundering watchdog has decided not to place Pakistan in its "black list," for now.
 Islamabad has been given four months to prove it is fighting terror financing.
 Shamil Shams reports from Paris.

-Pakistan has until February to improve its counter-terror financing operations in line with an internationally agreed plan or face actions against it, the Paris-based Financial Action Task Force (FATF), an inter-governmental body established in 1989 to combat money laundering and terrorist financing, said on Friday.
+Pakistan has until February to improve its counter-terror financing operations in line with an internationally agreed plan or face actions against it, Xiangmin Liu, the chairman of the Paris-based Financial Action Task Force (FATF), an inter-governmental body established in 1989 to combat money laundering and terrorist financing, told a press conference on Friday.

-"The FATF strongly urges Pakistan to swiftly complete its full action plan by February 2020," it said in a statement.
+"The FATF strongly urges Pakistan to swiftly complete its full action plan by February 2020," the body said in a statement.
 "Otherwise, should significant and sustainable progress not be made across the full range of its action plan by the next Plenary, the FATF will take action."

-Earlier this month, Pakistani Prime Minister Imran Khan urged Kashmiri protesters not to cross the border between Pakistan- and India-administered Kashmir, as it would strengthen New Delhi's narrative that Islamabad supports Kashmiri militants.
+Pakistan, thus, remains in FATF's "gray list" until the completion of another review in February.

-He also said that any border violation would be damaging for the Kashmiris, who have been in a state of lockdown since August 5, when Indian Prime Minister Narendra Modi scrapped Jammu and Kashmir's special, semiautonomous status.
+"While noting recent improvements, the FATF again expresses serious concerns with the overall lack of progress by Pakistan to address its TF [terror financing] risks, including remaining deficiencies in demonstrating a sufficient understanding of Pakistan's transnational TF risks, more broadly, Pakistan's failure to complete its action plan in line with the agreed timelines and in light of the TF risks emanating from the jurisdiction," FATF said.

 The global watchdog put Pakistan on its "gray list" in June 2018, and gave Islamabad an October 2019 deadline to take action against home-grown militant Islamist groups and cut off their funding.